JohnHiness/LandOfLiterra/README.md

 # Land of Literra
-A text-based online RPG.
+A text-based online adventure role-playing game.
 Written in Python and C#.
 Originally an idea I had a long time ago, turned into a school project.

 ##### Technical